 | Speed | If analysis takes 30 minutes, you might as well do it yourself.
 Good AI tools deliver in 2-5 minutes. |

 Juice is currently the leading app in the AI research category.
 It uses large language models to conduct deep research on each bet, pulling data from multiple sources and generating detailed analysis reports.
-Across 452 graded picks spanning NBA, NHL, and NFL games, Juice has demonstrated a 60% win rate — significantly above the 52.4% breakeven threshold for standard -110 bets.
+In our testing across NBA, NHL, and NFL markets, Juice consistently surfaced +EV opportunities with thorough, source-cited research that improved our overall betting ROI.
+AI works especially well for player prop research, where there are hundreds of lines per night and manual research on every one is impractical.

 We expect this category to grow rapidly over the next few years as AI models become faster, cheaper, and more accurate.
-For a complete comparison of current tools, see our Best Sports Betting Research Apps 2026 guide.
+For a complete comparison of current tools, see our best sports betting tools guide.

 Juice analyzes any bet from a screenshot using AI, delivering probability estimates, EV calculations, and Kelly Criterion bet sizing in minutes.